thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

 ## customer details

 Adds fields from Customer to the message body or metadata.
-Available since **v2.3.1**.

 **Configuration**